alx-ga-dev/nexusaureaphoenix/docs/prd.md

 #### **5\.
 Non-Functional Requirements**

 *   **Technology Stack:** Next.js (App Router), React, TypeScript, Tailwind CSS, ShadCN UI Components, Genkit (for AI), Firebase (Auth & Firestore).
-The application should leverage Next.js Server Components for initial page loads and data fetching, ensuring performance and simplifying client-side state management.
-Client Components are used for interactive parts.
+    The application will leverage Next.js Server Components for initial page loads and data fetching, ensuring performance.
+Client Components are used for interactive UIs, which in turn call Server Actions for secure, server-only logic.
-* **Internationalization (i18n):** The UI shall have multi-language support, starting with English and Spanish.
+*   **Internationalization:** The UI shall have multi-language support, starting with English and Spanish.
 A translation hook will manage language strings based on browser preferences (which can be different from OS settings).
 *   **Responsiveness:** The application must be fully responsive and functional on both desktop and mobile devices.
-* **UI/UX:** The application will maintain a modern, clean, and professional aesthetic, using the ShadCN component library and a consistent color scheme defined in `globals.css`.
+*   **UI/UX:** The application will maintain a modern, clean, and professional aesthetic, using the ShadCN component library and a consistent color scheme defined in \`globals.css\`.

 #### **6\.
 Implementation Details**

-##### **6\.1\.
-Centralized, API-Driven Authentication**

-All authentication and data exchange should be handled by a centralized, server-side API.
-The client-side application should not directly interacts with Firebase for sign-in or sign-up.
-Instead, it should make requests to a dedicated API endpoint, which then communicates with Firebase to authenticate the user and generate a custom token.
-This token is returned to the client, which then uses it to sign in.
-This approach offers several key advantages:
-    * **Improved Security**: By abstracting the authentication logic to the server, we reduce the client's attack surface and prevent direct interaction with the Firebase API, minimizing the risk of unauthorized access.
-    * **Simplified Client-Side Logic**: The client is now only responsible for initiating the authentication request and receiving the token, simplifying the codebase and reducing the likelihood of errors.
+##### **6.1.
+Centralized Authentication via Server Actions**

+The authentication process is designed to be secure, efficient, and robust, leveraging the modern features of the Next.js App Router.

+*   **Server Actions as the Core:** Instead of traditional API routes, the application uses a **Server Action** (`loginAndGetUser`) as the single, centralized entry point for all login logic.
+This action is executed only on the server, ensuring that sensitive processes like custom token creation and user data retrieval are never exposed to the client.
+*   **Simplified Client:** The login page (`CustomLoginPage.tsx`) is a Client Component responsible only for capturing the user ID (via QR code, NFC simulation, or manual input) and invoking the Server Action.
+It does not contain any core business logic.
+*   **Efficient State Management:** The `AuthProvider` component efficiently manages the user's session state.
+An initial loading state prevents the "flashing" of the login page for authenticated users, providing a smoother user experience.
 *   **Greater Flexibility**: This centralized approach allows us to easily modify or expand our authentication methods in the future without requiring changes to the client-side application.

 ##### **6\.2\.
 Custom Claims for Access Control**